Stargirl Interlude

 "Stargirl Interlude" is a song by Canadian singer-songwriter the Weeknd featuring American singer-songwriter Lana Del Rey.
-Dubbed as an "interlude", the track comes from the Weeknd's third studio album, Starboy (2016).
+The track comes from his third studio album, Starboy (2016).
 The track's title itself is a direct reference to the album's titular character, Starboy, with the lyrics focusing in on a female counterpart, named Stargirl.
-The song was written by the two artists alongside producers Martin "Doc" McKinney and Labrinth.
+The song was written by the artists alongside producers Martin "Doc" McKinney and Labrinth.

-It is the second of the four collaborations between the two, and was followed by the title track from Lana Del Rey's fifth studio album Lust for Life (2017).
+It is the second of the four collaborations (five counting "Party Monster") between the two, and was followed by the title track from Lana Del Rey's fifth studio album Lust for Life (2017).

 Background

 Having been friends since 2012, Del Rey and the Weeknd had previously collaborated on his 2015 track, "Prisoner" from his album, Beauty Behind the Madness.
 Following this, the two collaborated again in several studio sessions in 2015, resulting in the Starboy tracks "Stargirl Interlude" and "Party Monster", the latter of which Del Rey co-wrote and was an uncredited vocalist for.